BluefinSolutions/OpenUI5-OSCON-2014/SETUP.md

 ### 3. Create a symbolic link for "latest"

-Navigate to the OpenUI5-OSCON-2014/ folder and create a symlink 'latest' to point to the latest (currently the only) SDK folder.
+In the OpenUI5-OSCON-2014/ folder create a symlink "latest" to point to the latest (initially it will be the only) SDK folder.
 On OSX and Linux this would be:

 `ln -s openui5-sdk-1.20.9/ latest`